mseminatore/TeslaJS/README.md

 Here are some of the most recent features and fixes:

-1. Samples now include enhanced command line processing.
+1. All samples now include enhanced command line processing.
 2. All samples now support specifying the vehicle index for multi-car owners.
 3. Beginning with version **1.0.21** all samples support offline testing via the **mockla** sample app.
 4. Added two new samples in **1.0.22**, see the **guiSettings** and **mobileEnabled** descriptions.